apache/submarine/website/docs/community/contributing.md

 ## Setting up
-Here are some things you will need to build and test the Hadoop Submarine.
+Here are some things you will need to build and test the Submarine.

 ### Software Configuration Management (SCM)

-Hadoop Submarine uses Git for its SCM system.
+Submarine uses Git for its SCM system.
 So you'll need a git client installed on your development machine.

 ### Integrated Development Environment (IDE)